SayakBose1/Portfolio-Website/README.md

 ## License

-This portfolio is open-source under the **MIT License**.
+This portfolio is open-source.
 Feel free to reuse or adapt as needed.

 ---